arjungup740/job-applier/notes.md

-## the lab
+## the lab -- see if can get the whole thing working off of GPT

-get a dict out
-upload resume first and see what's left to fill in to reduce token counts and increase accuracy give gpt access to the resume programmatically
+upload resume first and see what's left to fill in to reduce token counts and increase accuracy give gpt access to the resume programmatically -- figure out this assistant thing Try another application

 ## to do now -- gpt approach